metarex-media/www-metarex-media/content/blog/white-paper-blog/index.md

-If you're not familiar with this problem, just find an engineer who's implemented an interoperable subtitling transport system, then buy them a drink and ask <span class="ui blue text">"_Sounds like moving a few bytes per frame is pretty easy, isn't it?_"</span> then sit back and enjoy the show for the next hour or two while they let off steam.
+If you're not familiar with this problem, just find an engineer who's implemented an interoperable subtitling transport system, then buy them a drink and ask _"Sounds like moving a few bytes per frame is pretty easy, isn't it?_" then sit back and enjoy the show for the next hour or two while they let off steam.

 <table class="ui celled definition table">
   <thead class="center aligned">